 Financial Issues – Drug users may frequently ask for money, even if they have no reasonable explanation for why it’s needed or how it will be used.
 In some cases, they may steal money and other valuables, even from loved ones.

 Hallucinogens are commonly used in combination with other drugs or alcohol.
 While there are a wide range of users, certain groups are more likely to abuse these drugs than others.

-Veterans: Those who suffer from co-occurring disorders, such as depression or anxiety, are more likely to use drugs than those who don’t.
+Those who suffer from co-occurring disorders, such as depression or anxiety, are more likely to use drugs than those who don’t.
 Veterans, who have often been through traumatic events during deployment, are more likely to suffer from these disorders, as well as post-traumatic stress disorder.
 They may attempt to self-medicate as a result, and hallucinogens are a popular choice for many.

-Teens and College Students: Young adults and teens are more likely to use many drugs.
+Young adults and teens are more likely to use many drugs.
 This can be due to peer pressure, as an attempt to reduce stress or depression, or simply out of curiosity and a teen’s “invincible” frame of mind.
 Drugs are also commonly used and widely available at parties and clubs where young adults frequent.

-Professionals: Those in certain career fields may also be more likely to abuse drugs and alcohol than others.
+Those in certain career fields may also be more likely to abuse drugs and alcohol than others.

 How common is hallucinogen addiction in the U.S.?

 More than 13.5% of all U.S. high school seniors have reported experimenting with LSD at least once in their lives by 1997.
 In 2008, around 3.1 million people aged 12-25 years old reported using LSD.
 The lowest number of high school senior users was reported at 7.2% in 1986.